firecat53/nixos/README.md

 * VPS cloud server
 * Office secondary/spare laptop

+Sops-nix secrets live in a private repository `nixos-secrets`.

+History for this repository starts as of when I removed the last of my secrets/keys/etc (2024-03-25).
+Prior history exists but only in local branches.
+This branch is kept updated using `git cherry-pick` (unless I decide to just delete the existing history).

 ## Tips

 1. Generate hostId: `head -c4 /dev/urandom | od -A none -t x4`